Septima/spatialsuite-s4/README.md

 </presentation>
 ```

-## 6. Build the search index
+## <a name="build"></a> 6.
+Build the search index
-When datasources and presentations are configured the search index has to bo built
+When datasources and presentations are configured the search index has to be built
 ### 6.a start site or reload configuration:
     http://localhost:8080/admin?command=reloadconfig
 ### 6.b Build the search index: